 SHOW & TELL !
-Connect with the REAL WORLD.
-Some of these events will take place in the daytime, and as many as possible will eschew the laptop projection format and present things for people to touch and discuss.
+Some of these events took place during the day, and as many as possible eschewed the laptop projection format and presented items for participants to touch and discuss.

-Have a favorite gadget or an especially inspired creation?
-Bring it with you to Show & Tell!
-At the end of every event we will invite members of the audience who have brought something to share to come up and tell us about it.
+Those who had a favorite gadget or an especially inspired creation brought it to Show & Tell and, at the end of every event, were invited to come up and tell us about it.

 All events are $5 at the gate unless otherwise noted.

 Thrill to the immersive excitement of Grand Theft Auto, get caught up in the beats and the machine gun spatter, then, if you can, stop and consider why this game is so effective.
 Games like these are designed to be engrossing (read: addictive), and that’s just the tip of the iceberg.
 Benjamin Bratton, principal of The Culture Industry, discusses the theory behind the game and what it reveals about the people who play it, the people who create it, and the people who just like to watch.

 The Culture Industry was a multidisciplinary design research consultancy based in Los Angeles, California.

 “Artist and architect Gregg Fleishman builds furniture, geodesic playground sets and geometric construction sets for children and adults that are as visually dramatic as they are practical.”

 : Translucent, lightweight, modulation of light and vision :